Profile picture

 MontePython is a python code that aims at providing Bayesian inference (through in-built Metropolis-Hasting sampling, and connections to nested samplers) and a corresponding visualization.
 It is heavily interfaced with CLASS.
 I have been a developer since Sept 2018, and have implemented some notable ease-of-use features.
 Information about installation and the code can be found here.

-Liquidcosmo is a python code that aims at making work with MCMC chains much easier, and is heavily interfaced with GetDist.
+LiquidCosmo is a python code that aims at making work with MCMC chains much easier, and is heavily interfaced with GetDist.
 I am the sole and main developer of this code, which is not yet publicly released.
 Contact me for more information!

 Links